SamAmco/MEND4/README.md

 ## MERGING

 You can merge two logs together into one log file using the merge subcommand.
-MEND needs to be unlocked to do this because it will reads the date/time at the top of each log and orders the output log by date. e.g.
+MEND needs to be unlocked to do this because it will read the date/time at the top of each log and order the output log by date. e.g.

         mend merge in1.mend in2.mend out.mend